top of page

 Photo by: United Press International (UPI)

 1977- President Jimmy Carter appointed Patricia Roberts Harris as the Secretary of Housing and Urban Development.
-Although having served on committees for previous administrations in the 1960s, Harris was the first Black female chosen to oversee a cabinet role.
-During her tenure as Secretary of Hud, Harris made a conscious effort to enhance many Black communities across the nation, investing large amounts of money into ameliorating the quality of housing projects and the neighborhoods as a whole.
+Although Harris had served on committees under previous administrations in the 1960s, she was the first Black woman chosen to hold a cabinet role.
+During her tenure as Secretary of HUD, Harris made a conscious effort to improve many Black communities across the nation, investing significant funds to improve the quality of housing projects and the neighborhoods as a whole.
+In 1965, Harris was also the first African American female to become a U.S. ambassador.
+Her alma mater, Howard University has since founded the Harris Public Service Program to commemorate her legacy, educate students about public policy, and inspire them to contemplate getting involved in public service.

 Bibliography